AnkerMax/AssetGuard/README.md

 ## Notes

-- Remote `asset` references are detected but not attached as local binary files
 - Duplicate `asset` paths are deduplicated before submission
 - Full RST content is included in the prompt
 - Larger RST files may increase token usage and API cost